Journey to the Center of the Earth: Background and science

+Publication and editions

+The original manuscript of Journey is in a private collection in the US.
+The original French editions of 1864 and 1867 were issued by J. Hetzel et Cie, a major Paris publishing house owned by Pierre-Jules Hetzel.
+The 1867 edition, originally in a large-octavo format, came out with two new chapters.
+This included additional information on prehistory which had become a distinct focus of academic study in 1865.
+This included discussion of remains from the Quaternary Era, a living herd of mastodons, and other fictionalised prehistoric events.

+For non-French readers, the work has been translated into numerous interpretations.
 The novel's first English edition, translated by an unknown hand and published in 1871 by the London house Griffith & Farran, appeared under the title A Journey to the Centre of the Earth and is now available at Project Gutenberg.
 A drastically rewritten version of the story, it adds chapter titles where Verne gives none, meanwhile changing the professor's surname to Hardwigg, Axel's name to Harry, and Gräuben's to Gretchen.
-In addition, many paragraphs and details are completely recomposed, and its text as a whole has been excoriated by scholars as one of the poorest extant Verne translations.
+In addition, many paragraphs and details are completely recomposed.

 An 1877 London edition from Ward, Lock, & Co. appeared under the title A Journey into the Interior of the Earth.
-Its translation, credited to Frederick Amadeus Malleson, is more faithful than the Griffith & Farran rewrite, though it, too, concocts chapter titles and modifies details.
+Its translation, credited to Frederick Amadeus Malleson, is more faithful than the Griffith & Farran version, though it, too, concocts chapter titles and modifies details.
 Its text is likewise available at Project Gutenberg.
+In 1877, Verne was sued by another author Léon Delmas alleging that Verne had plagarised parts of Journey from the Delmas 1863 short story 'La Tete de Mimers' also involving a lost runic document and exploration underground.
+However, when it reached court, the allegations by Delmas were not proven and Verne won the court case.

+There are two modern English translations: one by Frank Wynne with notes by Peter Cogman, published by Penguin Classics in 2009, and one by Matthew Jonas, published by Birch Hill Publishing in 2022.
+A prior Penguin Classics edition was translated by Robert Baldick and published in 1965.